 Yes, you can give Zakat to a relative, but you cannot give it to your immediate family.
 This includes your spouse, children, and parents i.e. all the descendants and ascendants, if you subscribe to the Hanafi and Hanbali schools of jurisprudence.
 However, in the Shafi’i and Maliki schools, this may be allowed in some scenarios.

 No, Zakat al-Mal is due when a person’s (if Muslim, adult and sane) wealth reaches the Nisab amount.
-It can also be paid anytime during the year.
+One can also pay anytime during the year.

-Zakat al-Fitr, on the other hand, is paid by the head of the household for each member of the family (even children and babies), before the Eid al-Fitr prayer.
+Zakat al-Fitr, on the other hand, is paid by the head of the household.
+They pay for each member of the family (even children and babies), before the Eid al-Fitr prayer.
 Other names for it include Eid Fitrana and Sadaqatul Fitr.

-For every year that you owe, take 2.5% from the total wealth you had at the end of that year and pay that in Zakat.
-If you are not sure how much wealth you had, estimate it to the best of your ability.
+For every year that you owe, take 2.5% of the total wealth you had at the end of that year and pay that in Zakat.
+If you are not sure how much wealth you had then, estimate it to the best of your ability.

 For example, say you have not paid Zakat since Ramadan 5 years ago.
 Therefore, you’ll need to work out how much wealth you owned every Ramadan for the last 5 years and pay 2.5% of that.